lasithkoswattagamage/scattergories/README.md

 ## Live Deployment

-Visit a live deployment of this application at [scattergories.lasithkg.au](http://scattergories.lasithkg.au)
+Visit a live version of this application at [scattergories.lasithkg.au](http://scattergories.lasithkg.au)

 ## Local Development